Church hosting Christmas tree exhibit

 GARRETT — A Garrett church is hosting its first Celebration of Christmas Trees while collecting donations for its mission project in Las Flores, Belize.

-While two sessions have already taken place, there are additional opportunities to view the trees at the Garrett Presbyterian Church, 201 S. Franklin St.
+While some sessions have already taken place, there are additional opportunities to view the trees at the Garrett Presbyterian Church, 201 S. Franklin St.

-The church will also host bake sales this Sunday and Dec.
+The church will also host a bake sale Dec.
 12. Some of the trees will be offered for sale after Dec.
 16.

 There is no cost to attend.
 Church members ask attendees to bring a non-perishable item for the community food bank.